apache/druid/docs/development/extensions-core/catalog.md

 submitted to the Broker like any other SQL statement, and write the same catalog metadata the REST API does.
 They return no rows.

 These statements change catalog metadata only.
-They never create, modify, or delete segments: defining a table does not ingest anything, and altering a column does not rewrite existing data.
+They do not themselves create, modify, or delete segments: defining a table does not ingest anything, and altering a column does not rewrite existing data.
 Changes take effect for subsequent queries and ingestion, as described in [Effects of a table definition](#effects-of-a-table-definition).
+If the datasource is configured for [catalog-based compaction](#catalog-based-compaction), compaction later rewrites existing segments to match the new definition in the background.

 These statements are disabled by default.
 Set `druid.sql.planner.enableCatalogDdl` to `true` on the Broker to enable them.
 They require both `READ` and `WRITE` permission on the datasource, the same permissions the catalog API